awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/code-reviews.md

 # Working with code reviews<a name="code-reviews"></a>

-When you submit a pull request on a repository that is associated with CodeGuru Reviewer, CodeGuru Reviewer provides recommendations for how to improve your code in code reviews\.
-Each pull request corresponds to a code review, and each code review can include multiple recommendations that appear as comments on the pull request\.
+When you submit a pull request or run an analysis on a repository that is associated with Amazon CodeGuru Reviewer, CodeGuru Reviewer provides recommendations for how to improve your code in code reviews\.
+Each pull request or repository analysis corresponds to a code review, and each code review can include multiple recommendations\.
+You can see recommendations directly in the CodeGuru Reviewer console **Code reviews** page\.
+For pull request code reviews, you can also see recommendations as comments on a pull request\.

 You can do the following on the **Code reviews** page in the CodeGuru console:
 + View all code reviews from the past 90 days